Mochimochi07/Go_MegamanCRUD/README.md

 # Go_MegamanCRUD
 Go no framework and no database CRUD about megaman.

-This is my repo about megaman CRUD.
+This is my repo about megaman CRUD using JSON.

 Feel free to use this as a file standard CRUD template like C++.